A Letter to Me

 Every day, colonial power structures shape who benefits from global health.
 This ‘learn-by-doing’ programme connects you with colleagues across countries and system levels to implement concrete solutions.

-Advanced case studies on antimicrobial resistance (AMR) solutions through community-centered approaches.
-Develop practical skills in stakeholder engagement, behavioral change, and sustainable intervention strategies.
+Case studies explore AMR solutions through community approaches.
+Develop skills in stakeholder engagement, behavioral change, and sustainable intervention strategies.

 Years of experience